Hecke modules and supersingular representations of U(2,1): Introduction

 \section{Introduction}

 This article is set in the framework of the mod-$p$ representation theory of $p$-adic reductive groups.
 Our motivation comes from the possibility of a mod-$p$ Local Langlands Correspondence, that is to say a matching between (packets of) smooth mod-$p$ representations of a $p$-adic reductive group and certain Galois representations.
-The case of $\textrm{GL}_2(\mathbb{Q}_p)$ has been most extensively studied, and a mod-$p$ Local Langlands Correspondence has been established by Breuil (\cite{Br03}) based on the explicit determination of the irreducible smooth mod-$p$ representations of $\textrm{GL}_2(\mathbb{Q}_p)$.
+The case of $\textrm{GL}_2(\mathbb{Q}_p)$ has been most extensively studied, and a (semisimple) mod-$p$ Local Langlands Correspondence has been established by Breuil (\cite{Br03}) based on the explicit determination of the irreducible smooth mod-$p$ representations of $\textrm{GL}_2(\mathbb{Q}_p)$.
 Moreover, this correspondence is compatible with the $p$-adic Local Langlands Correspondence established by the work of several mathematicians: see \cite{Br04}, \cite{Br10}, \cite{Co10}, \cite{Em10}, \cite{Ki09}, \cite{Ki10}, \cite{Pas10}, and the references therein.
-The case of $\textrm{GL}_2(F)$ with $F\neq \mathbb{Q}_p$ is already much more complicated.
-For example, when $F$ is a nontrivial unramified extension of $\mathbb{Q}_p$, Breuil and Pa\v{s}k\={u}nas (\cite{BP}) have shown that there exists an infinite family of supersingular $\textrm{GL}_2(F)$-representations associated to a ``generic'' Galois representation.
+The case of $\textrm{GL}_2(F)$ with $F\neq \mathbb{Q}_p$ is already much more complicated, however (see \cite{BP}).